ai-xiaihai/android_mac_photo_utilities/README.md

 # Android Mac Photo Utilities
-Some simple utilies for processing photos on my android phone from my Mac.
+Some simple utilies for processing photos on android phone from Mac.

 ## Prerequisite
-Android Debug Bridge (adb) is installed.
+- Android Debug Bridge (adb) is installed on Mac.
+- Android is connected to Mac via dubugging mode.